Skeptical on U.S. stocks, equity hedge funds sit out market rally

 NEW YORK, Aug 16 (Reuters) - Still uncertain on where U.S. stocks are headed, equity hedge funds are sitting out the market rally despite taking big paper losses on bearish bets since June, according to industry executives and market data.

-After slumping more than 20% during the first half on worries aggressive U.S. Federal Reserve rate hikes aimed at taming inflation may cause a recession, the S&P has rebounded 17% since mid-June on signs prices may be stabilizing.
+After slumping more than 20% during the first half on worries that aggressive U.S. Federal Reserve rate hikes to tame inflation may cause a recession, the S&P has rebounded 17% since mid-June on signs prices may be stabilizing.

 In a sign of their dim view of the market, hedge funds are sitting on a record $107 billion worth of net short positions - or negative market bets - in S&P 500 futures, according to BNP Paribas calculations based on regulatory data from last week.